 I’m in my 20s and don’t really have a problem with collagen loss (which is related to decrease of skin elasticity and formation of fine lines and wrinkles) yet, but I figured it couldn’t hurt to try it.
 I used the serum on the left side of my face only for three weeks to see how it would work.
-After that time, that side of my face looked slightly brighter and was a considerably softer.
+After that time, that side of my face looked slightly brighter and my skin was considerably softer.
 It didn’t make me break out, nor did it cause any irritation.

 As far as serums go, the Collagen Booster is on the thin-medium side.
-Some are so thin and liquid-y that they seem watered down.
-But this has a good consistency, is not sticky and it absorbs quickly.
+Some serums are so thin and liquid-y that they seem watered down.
+But this one has a good consistency, is not sticky and it absorbs quickly.
 The only thing I don’t like is that it contains parabens (more on that in another post).

 Sorry, tangent.
 Bad habit of mine.